 Patent.
-Patents in China are principally protected under the Patent Law of China.
+Patents in China are principally protected under the Patent Law of China, which was promulgated by the Standing Committee of the National People's Congress of the PRC on December 27, 2008 and became effective on October 1, 2009.
 The duration of a patent right is either 10 years (utility model or design) or 20 years (invention) from the date of application, depending on the type of patent right.

 Copyright.
-Copyright in China, including copyrighted software, is principally protected under the Copyright Law of China and related rules and regulations.
+Copyright in China, including copyrighted software, is principally protected under the Copyright Law of China which was issued by the Standing Committee of the NPC on February 26, 2010 and became effective on April 1, 2010, and its related rules and regulations.
 Under the Copyright Law, for a company, the term of protection for copyright is 50 years from the first publication of its work.

 Trademark.
-Registered trademarks are protected under the Trademark Law of China and related rules and regulations.
+Registered trademarks are protected under the Trademark Law of China promulgated by the Standing Committee of the NPC on August 30, 2013 which took effect on May 1, 2014, and its related rules and regulations.
 Trademarks are registered with the Trademark Office of the State Administration for Industry and Commerce.
 Where registration is sought for a trademark that is identical or similar to another trademark that has already been registered or given preliminary examination and approval for use in the same or similar category of commodities or services, the application for registration of such trademark could be rejected.
 Trademark registrations are effective for a renewable ten-year period, unless otherwise revoked.

 Domain names.
-Domain names are protected under the Administrative Measures on the Internet Domain Names promulgated by the MIIT and the Registration Implementing Measures on the Domain Names promulgated by the CNNIC.
+Domain names are protected under the Administrative Measures on the Internet Domain Names promulgated by the MIIT on April 24, 2017 (effective as of November 1, 2017) and the Registration Implementing Measures on the Domain Names promulgated by the CNNIC.
 The MIIT is the major regulatory body responsible for the administration of the Chinese Internet domain names, under supervision of which the CNNIC is responsible for the daily administration of .cn domain names and Chinese domain names.
 MIIT adopts the "first to file" principle with respect to the registration of domain names.